Shanidek321/PowerBI-Project/README.md

 - Profit by order

-<h4> All the data cleaning and vizualization was done using DAX in PowerBI</h4>
+<h4> All the data cleaning and visualisation was done using DAX in PowerBI</h4>